JustinCappos/badbasicblockcounter/README.md

 C code.
 Specifically, it is intended to run on very large codebases (such as the Linux kernel).

+Very understandably, most tools work at the binary level, since this is where it is more sensible to talk about the concept of a basic block.
+I'm looking to use the info to find and correct errors in gcov's labeling of lines of C code as unlabeled, so need to work at the C level.

 This code has been done very poorly / quickly and is not meant to be used or relied on for any purpose.
 User beware!!!